PennyLaneAI/pennylane/pennylane/capture/explanations.md

 ### Pytree handling

-Evaluating a jaxpr requires a flat list of tensor-like inputs and returning a flat list of tensor-like outputs.
+Evaluating a jaxpr requires accepting and returning a flat list of tensor-like inputs and outputs. list of tensor-like outputs.
 These long lists can be hard to manage and are very restrictive on the allowed functions, but we can take advantage of pytrees to allow handling arbitrary functions.